Concept | Variables in Dataiku#

 Slide depicting the concept of variables for programmers and spreadsheet users.

-Our focus here is project variables, but note that there are a few different kinds of variables in Dataiku:
+Our focus here is primarily project variables, but note that there are a few different kinds of variables in Dataiku:

-• Instance-level global variables accessible to administrators.
+Variables accessible to administrators.
 These might be used to store an API key needed in several different projects on the instance.

 Slide depicting types of variables in Dataiku.